basecamp/handbook/orgchart.md

 **David Heinemeier Hansson** is our CTO and runs technology.
 He’s responsible for setting the technical direction of our products.
 He originally created [Ruby on Rails](https://rubyonrails.org/), the web framework that we’ve built all our products on top of.
 David also spends a lot of time sharing what we’ve learned to the world.
 He has been working with Jason since 2001 and became a partner at the company when 37signals, the design company, transitioned to do products instead of working for clients in 2004.

-### Data
+### Data and Policy

 Our data analyst is **Jane Yang**.
-She is responsible for testing and analyzing all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
-She works with Justin White on SIP to maintain our data pipeline.
+She is responsible for testing and analyzing all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, carbon footprinting, and oh-so-much more.
+In addition to data analysis, Jane works with other teams across Basecamp to maintain and improve our [product policies](https://github.com/basecamp/policies).

 ### Design